Travel Blog – Blog About Traveling | The Broad Life

 Shilin’s infrastructures include two areas: Shilin’s building and a variety of stores around the building.
 Shilin’s building has 1 story and 3 basements.
 On the 1st floor, it is a place for selling countless goods such as clothing, souvenirs, accessories, etc. About 3 basements, there are 2 ones used for parking, and one is so-called as the food heaven that includes unique, super delicious specialties of Taiwan.

-As a street food-centered market, there are lines of food stalls formed on both sides of Jihe road, so you can enjoy easily food while observing the noisy inviting sounds coming from vendors.
+Shilin Night Market transforms Jihe Road with rows of vibrant food stalls, inviting you to savor Taipei’s iconic street food while soaking in the lively calls of vendors.
 There are tons of dishes you can try there, but I highly recommend oyster omelet, which is the iconic dish in the market.
 The oyster omelet is made from beaten eggs, minced chives, and fresh oysters.
-The mixture will be cooked on a large, flat pan on high heat until it turns yellow, the food will be topped with a homemade sauce before being served.
+The mixture will be cooked on a large, flat pan on high heat until it turns yellow.
+The food will be topped with a homemade sauce before being served.

 2. Raohe Night Market – The Collection of Taiwanese Notable Dishes

 Although Raohe is not as big as Shilin, it appeals to tourists around the world through a handful of Taiwan’s specialties.
 So getting out of the market with a hungry stomach is totally impossible.
-Raohe’s address is Raohe street, Songshan district.
-You can visit it by train, or by MRT.
-By MRT, you can take the green line to Songshan station, exit 5.
+Raohe’s address is Raohe Street, Songshan District.
+You can visit it by train or by MRT.
+By MRT, you can take the green line to Songshan Station, exit 5.
 The market is right across the street.
-On the other hand, by train, you can take any local northbound train from Taipei main station to Songshan station, then locate MRT, exit 5.
-Apart from Shilin, Raohe has more interesting things that could draw your attention just at first glance such as jewelry, souvenirs, and so on.
+On the other hand, by train, you can take any local northbound train from Taipei main station to Songshan station, then take the MRT, exit 5.
+Apart from Shilin, Raohe has more interesting things that could draw your attention just at first glance, such as jewelry, souvenirs, and so on.

 The 5-star Michelin street food.